<img height="1" width="1" src="https://www.facebook.com/tr?id=1463845093629309&amp;ev=PageView&amp;noscript=1">

 The digital marketing team at Senior Market Sales® (SMS) has audited plenty of agent and advisor websites, and we have gathered a list of common mistakes.
 They’re compiled here to help you audit your website and encourage prospects to use you for their financial, insurance and retirement solutions.

 High website load time refers to how long it takes for a website to load for a user.
-Ideally, your page should load in four seconds or less and use no more than three megabytes of storage.
+Ideally, your page should load in four seconds or less and should be no more than three megabytes.
 You can learn more about website load times, courtesy of HubSpot.

-Improving your website’s loading speed will result in a better user experience for potential prospects, better search engine optimization (SEO), an increase in conversions and a reduced bounce rate.
+Improving your website's loading speed will create a better experience for users.
+It will also help with search engine optimization (SEO).
+This can lead to more conversions and a lower bounce rate.
 Bounce rate refers to how quickly a user leaves your website after entering it.

 Does your website: